 Summer is officially in full swing and with it comes cute shorts, hot weather and hopefully some time spent at the nearest pool, beach or lake.
 However, all that summer fun can unfortunately give our skin and hair a beating.
 Beauty treatments from spas can help, but usually cost a lot of money, which isn't ideal for most college students.

-That’s why I compiled a list of some do-it-yourself beauty treatments that can keep you looking your best all summer long.
+That's why I compiled a list of some do-it-yourself beauty treatments for summer that can keep you looking your best all season long.
 The best part?
-They’re inexpensive and all-natural.
+They're inexpensive and all-natural.

 - It's important to stick with a strict skin routine- even during the summer.
 I recommend using a mask once a week to revitalize the skin.
 There are tons of recipes out there for DIY facials, but my favorite involves combining one egg yolk, 1 tablespoon of honey, 1 tablespoon of plain yogurt and 1/2 teaspoon of extra virgin olive oil.
 Just leave the mixture on your face for 10 minutes and rinse it off.
 It's a great mask for most skin types.